It’s not unusual to come across a UX Job posting that reads like this:

 She can go back and look at her designs, and spend two hours creating a simple sitemap that ties together all the different pieces of the experience that she made.
 She might also whip up a taskflow of the different paths that users might take to achieve a task.
 It’s even fair game to survey her friends and get some guerilla user testing done.

 For UXBs transitioning into the field, this is a completely legitimate way to build portfolio pieces.
 Just because you didn’t create all the UX deliverables in the correct order, doesn’t mean you can’t open up old or existing projects and add new UX deliverables to your design process.
-After all, it’s your own damn portfolio.
+It’s your own damn portfolio, after all.

 Meetups are awesome for connecting with peers who can help review your work, staying up to date with the UX industry, and of course rubbing elbows with those who are hiring.

-Job hunting is an entire job unto itself, but I hope these 5 strategies give you a big push to complete that portfolio and start the interview process….all with no “professional” UX experience needed.
-Good luck!
+Job hunting is an entire job unto itself, but I hope these 5 strategies give you a big push to get started in UX, complete your UX portfolio and start the UX interview process….all with no “professional” UX experience needed.